Calendar icon March 24, 2026

 Personalization

-Like any formal document, you should include your name and address, and the resident’s full name and the property address at the top.
-Also, put the date the letter is being sent.
+Like any formal document, you should include your name and address, and the resident's full name and the property address at the top.
+Also include the date the letter is being sent.

-This is important for your records, but also to demonstrate respect and professionalism in the document.
+This matters for your records and to demonstrate respect and professionalism in the document.

 Lease expiration date